smartcontractkit/chainlink/.changeset/small-seas-stare.md

 "chainlink": patch
 ---

-Adding deployment package as new pattern for product deployment/configuration
+#internal Adding deployment package as new pattern for product deployment/configuration